martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

     the output of a cryptographically-secure pseudo-random function.

 Cert-Count and Certificate-List:
-:   A sequence of Certificate objects (see {{cert-cert}}), each representing one
+:   A sequence of Certificate objects (see {{cert-cert}}), each
-    certificate in the sender's certificate chain.
+    representing one certificate in the sender's certificate chain.
 The sender's certificate MUST be the first in the list, and each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
-(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.)
+(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.) `Cert-Count`
+    describes the number of certificates provided.

 DigitalSignature:
-:   A DigitalSignature object (see {{cert-signature}}) proving possession of the
+:   A DigitalSignature object (see {{cert-signature}}) proving possession
-    private key for the first certificate listed in Certificate-List.
+    of the private key for the first certificate listed in Certificate-List.
+    Only present if `Cert-Count` is non-zero.

+A `CERTIFICATE` frame with a `Cert-Count` of zero indicates a refusal of a `CERTIFICATE_REQUEST` -- the sender either does not have or does not wish to provide a matching certificate.
+Such a frame SHOULD have the `AUTOMATIC_USE` flag set.
+Servers SHOULD process all corresponding requests as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

 If the `CERTIFICATE` frame is sent without being requested, the `SOLICITED` flag MUST NOT be set.
 When the `CERTIFICATE` frame is sent in response to a `CERTIFICATE_REQUEST` frame, the `SOLICITED` flag MUST be set, and the